anuragsatpathy/anuragsatpathy.github.io/_pages/about.md

 classes: wide
 ---

-I have submitted my Ph.D.
-Thesis on 7th September 2022 from the Computer Science and Engineering Department at the National Institute of Technology, Rourkela, India, and actively looking for post-doctoral positions in India and abroad.
+I completed my Ph.D. in February 2023 from the department of Computer Science and Engineering at the National Institute of Technology, Rourkela, India, and am actively looking for post-doctoral positions in the US.
 I completed my master's degree in Computer Science and Engineering from Birla Institue of Technology, Mesra, Ranchi, India, in 2017.
 I obtained my Bachelor's degree in Information Technology from International Institute of Information Technology in Bhubaneswar, India, in 2014.